studiochampgauche/headless-react-wordpress-boilerplate/DOCS.md

 ### Replace values returned by `scg::field()`

+> [!WARNING]
+> When you replace your value by an ACF field like our example just below, you need to place your code in the `acf/init` hook.

 ```
 StudioChampGauche\Utils\Field::replace(['{MAIN_EMAIL}'], [scg::field('contact_email')]);
 ```

-> [!WARNING]
-> When you replace your value by an ACF field like our example, you need to place your code in the `acf/init` hook.